sebbekarlsson/sassvars/README.md

 > That's it!

 ## Install
+> Run:

+    pip install sassvars

-> To install, clone down this repository and run:
+> OR clone down this repository and run:

     python setup.py install